-Free cash flow refers to the cash available to investors after paying for operating and investing expenditure.
+Free cash flow refers to the cash available to investors after paying for operating and investing expenditures.
 The two types of free cash flow measures used in valuation are Free cash flow to the firm (FCFF) and Free cash flow to equity (FCFE).

+Usually, when discussing free cash flow, we refer to FCFF.
 FCFF is usually computed by adjusting operating EBIT for non-cash expenses and fixed and working capital investments.

 FCFF= Operating EBIT- Taxes + Depreciation/Amortization (non-cash expenses)- fixed capital expenditure-Increase in net working capital

 FCFF= Cash flow from operations (from cash flow statement) + interest expense adjusted for tax – fixed capital expenditure

 What is FCFE?

 FCFF= Net Income + Interest expense adjusted for tax + Non-cash expense – fixed capital expenditure-Increase in net working capital